StephenCStudy/NaturePeak-project/README.md

-# RealEstatePro
+# NaturePeak

-RealEstatePro is a sample full-stack real estate listing application built with React + TypeScript on the frontend and Node + Express + MongoDB on the backend.
+NaturePeak is a sample full-stack real estate listing application built with React + TypeScript on the frontend and Node + Express + MongoDB on the backend.

 ## Technology